lim-kim930/lim-mailer/README.md

 ### This is a complete example to send an email with plain text and HTML body.

-### LimMailer rovides two methods to set the outbox and inbox:
+### LimMailer provides two methods to set the outbox and inbox:

 - For the first method, you can pass in the mailbox configuration when creating the instance.